Gorgeous Ideas for Doorway Drapes

 These doorway drapes will bring a little life and inspiration to your home.
 Also known as portieres, these simple flounces of fabric distinguish a room and allow for a level of comfort like no other.

 In the days before central heat and air, heavy portieres were used to ward off the drafts between rooms.
-Today, these draperies in the doorway serve decorative purposes.
+Today, these doorway drapes serve decorative purposes.
 Portieres can add softness, color, and pattern to a room.
-Doorway drapes also make an eye-catching welcome into public rooms, and they can conceal the way to private rooms.
+Indoor doorway curtains also make an eye-catching welcome into public rooms, and they can conceal the way to private rooms.

 Sewing and installing a portiere is as easy as a making a simple curtain panel.
 You can use just one fabric and finish the raw edges with iron-on hem tape or by sewing.
-For added opulence, use a different fabric on each side; sew the edges of the two fabrics -- right sides together leaving an opening, turn, press, and sew the opening closed.
+For added opulence, use a different fabric on each side; sew the edges of the two fabrics—right sides together leaving an opening, turn, press, and sew the opening closed.
 The panel's header area depends on how you will hang it.
-You can hang a portiere from a regular curtain rod on one side of a doorway, or shirr it over a tension rod hung within the door frame.
+You can hang a portiere from a regular door curtain rod, or shirr it over a tension rod hung within the door frame.
 Be sure to install some kind of tie-back, so you can easily walk past the fabric.

 We've rounded up a few of our favorite doorway curtain ideas so you can add this darling detail to your own home.
 Whether you're looking for entryway drapes, front door drapes, custom drapes, or something else, one of our ideas is sure to inspire.

 Doorway drapes are great for hiding undesirable spaces from view.
 In this instance, a set of fabric drapery disguises a messy kitchen from dinner guests.
 Consider adding portieres to other unsightly areas, such as a messy basement, closet, or bonus room.
 Also consider nontraditional drapery—such as beaded door curtains or a Japanese door curtain—for added style impact.